-The Kambule dissertation award recognises and encourages excellence in research and writing by doctoral candidates at African universities, in any area of computational and statistical sciences.
+The Kambule Doctoral Award recognises and encourages excellence in research and writing by doctoral candidates at African universities, in any area of computational and statistical sciences.

-The Kambule award celebrates African research excellence: its recipients are those that uphold Thamsanqa Kambule’s legacy as a defender of learning, a seeker of knowledge, and activist for equality.
+The Kambule Doctoral Award celebrates African research excellence: its recipients are those that uphold Thamsanqa Kambule’s legacy as a defender of learning, a seeker of knowledge, and activist for equality.

-The award will be presented at the annual Deep Learning Indaba in September 2018.
-We welcome nominations from both students themselves, and their supervisors and mentors.
+The award will be presented at the annual Deep Learning Indaba in August 2019.
+We welcome applications from students themselves, or nominations from their supervisors and mentors.

 - PhD theses in the broad area of computational and statistical sciences will be eligible.
 This includes, but is not restricted to: machine learning, deep learning, artificial intelligence, statistics, probability, data science, information theory, econometrics, optimisation, statistical physics, biostatistics and bioinformatics, natural language processing, computer vision, and computational neuroscience.